ruggeri/tech-notes/distributed-systems/datastores.md

 * RocksDB (0)
     * A fork of LevelDB optimized for SSD I think.
 * Samza (3)
+    * TODO
 * TokuDB (0)
+    * I believe this is just a fork of MySQL with the fractal tree trick.
 * Vertica (11)
 * Voldemort (0)
+    * This competes with HBase/Cassandra, but is not widely used and not that interesting to me.
 * VoltDB (0)

 There are also a bunch of AWS services that I ignored.